 Bellingham Bay is also an excellent location for sea kayaking.
 The basics are covered in an affordable 3-hour beginner class, or build greater confidence and dive deeper in a rescue and recovery class.
 There is also the Coastal Explorer sea kayak experience, an inclusive 3-hour paddle in the Bellingham Bay area.
 The tour route varies based on weather but will always include local wildlife and some of the fascinating history of Fairhaven and Bellingham Bay.

-My favorite guided tour is the 3-hour evening Bioluminescent Paddle each Friday and Saturday night.
+My favorite guided tour is the 3-hour evening Bioluminescent Paddle that usually happens each Friday and Saturday night.
 This fun nighttime paddle takes you to nearby locations known for their bioluminescent bacteria that glow blue and green when the water is agitated.
 Patrons are provided with tandem sea kayaks for optimal stability and safety so although friends are not required, you will have a boat partner.
 Because this popular paddle fills quickly, you should book early to reserve your spot.

 If you’re looking for some more Zen in your life, you might like the new Relaxation Float.
 Scheduled for the calmest times on the water—in the mornings and evenings—you can choose a paddleboard, or tandem or sit-on-top kayaks.
 Rather than focusing on skills, this paddle starts on land with a sun salutation stretch followed by guided relaxation practice and breathing techniques on the water.